SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Experiments

 \subsection{Energy Analysis}

-SpikingMamba offers significant energy efficiency advantages over Mamba.
+SpikingMamba offers significant energy efficiency advantages over Mamba during inference.
 To quantify these benefits, we compare the energy efficiency ratio ($E_\text{A} / E_\text{S}$) between Mamba2 and SpikingMamba across different model sizes and neuron types (Additional details are provided in the Appendix~\ref{apx.energy.computation.}).
 As shown in Figure~\ref{fig:energy_ratio}, larger models benefit more from spike-driven computation due to the proportion of linear projection increasing as the model scale.
-Across neuron types, LIF yields the highest efficiency due to its strict binarization, followed by I-LIF and TI-LIF.
-While TI-LIF slightly sacrifices efficiency, it enables significantly higher expressiveness and lower accuracy loss, highlighting a practical trade-off.
+Across neuron types, LIF yields the highest efficiency due to its strict binarization, followed by I-LIF and SI-LIF.
+While SI-LIF slightly sacrifices efficiency, it enables significantly higher expressiveness and lower accuracy loss, highlighting a practical trade-off.

 Introducing SGC (striped bars) slightly increases computation but reduces spike rates in most cases, especially in input projections, leading to an overall net energy gain.
-This effect holds even with TI-LIF neurons, where semantic fidelity is better preserved.
+This effect holds even with SI-LIF neurons, where semantic fidelity is better preserved.
 Reinforcement learning (green bars) via DPO or KTO further improves accuracy without affecting energy use, since the architecture remains unchanged.
-Together, these results show that SGC and RL can be combined with TI-LIF to maintain high energy efficiency while narrowing the accuracy gap with the full Mamba2.
+Together, these results show that SGC and RL can be combined with SI-LIF to maintain high energy efficiency while narrowing the accuracy gap with the full Mamba2.